ahmvdev/3DSPACE-portfolio/README.md

 This website uses Three.js to showcase your skills that will blow away the hiring manager's mind! <br> GUARANTEED to get you a job!
 (I am jobless)<br>
 Just clone the repo <br>
-Make changes to the index.html and enjoy 100k a year for life!<br>
+Make changes to the index.html and get your dream job!<br>

 ⚡**Build with**<br>